 We help local governments and behavioral health organizations improve cyber security

 Information security isn’t just for IT people and executives and directors have an important role in defining and overseeing an organization’s security posture.
 We can help build your information security plan using a layered, defense in depth approach to information security based on accepted industry standards and frameworks such as NIST, HIPAA, and COBIT.
-The biggest threat for your organization’s information security is already inside your networks, so firewalls, application layer gateways and other technical solutions are only partially effective against the greatest threat – humans in your organization.
+The biggest threat for your organization’s information security is already inside your networks, so firewalls, application layer gateways and other technical solutions are only partially effective against what may be the greatest threat – humans in your organization.

 Cybersecurity is about protecting digital information and it is a subset of Information Security.
 Building Cybersecurity infrastructure before you have built you Information Security framework is similar to building rooms before you have built a foundation.